imshimsin/Geralts-Interaction-Game/README.md

 Both versions follow an **event-driven logic**, where each detected gesture or emotion is treated as an event that drives the story forward.

+This particular version works only to both Lunix and Raspberry Pi OS.
+If you like to see the Windows version, you can visit it here.

 ## Features
 - Real-time **hand gesture recognition** using Mediapipe and OpenCV.
 - Real-time **facial emotion recognition** using FER.